General Urban Forestry Information

 Les Welker

 Les Welker joined DEEP as the Urban and Community Forestry Partnership Coordinator in 2025.
 Les most recently worked as a contractor with the Wildlife Management Institute, supporting DEEP’s Urban and Community Forestry programs.
 He brings valuable experience in grant administration and a strong technical background in urban forestry, including community engagement, geospatial analysis, street tree planting, and urban canopy assessment.
-Les developed these skills while working at the Urban Resources Initiative in New Haven and while earning his Master’s in Environmental Science from the Yale School of the Environment.
+Les developed these skills while working at the Urban Resources Initiative in New Haven and earning his Master’s in Environmental Science from the Yale School of the Environment.
 He’s passionate about helping communities care for the forests closest to home.

 Erin Alvey, Project Manager (Grant Assistance), Urban and Community Forestry